-Students must have a cumulative GPA of 3.5 on a 4.0 scale at the end of the first semester of their sophomore year; be in good standing with the school district, including up to date fees; have completed at least Algebra I and Geometry by the end of their sophomore year; and be on track to graduate on time.
+Students must have a cumulative GPA of 3.5 on a 4.0 scale at the end of the first semester of their junior year; be in good standing with the school district, including up to date fees; have completed at least Algebra I, Geometry, and Algebra II, by the end of their junior year; and be on track to graduate on time.
 All students must complete all of the required materials online or in paper form prior to the required deadline.
 Students must take the college's Accuplacer English and math assessments and score into college level classes in both areas.
+The program fee must be paid to Dupo 196 prior to the designated due date.